pyranges/pyranges/README.md

 ## Asking for help

-Feel free to ask questions of the type "how do I do X? with pyranges"? on public forums like Stack Overflow, Bioinformatics Stack Exchange or Biostars.
+Feel free to ask questions of the type "how do I do X with pyranges?" on public forums like Stack Overflow, Bioinformatics Stack Exchange or Biostars.
 You can use endrebak85#gmail.com to point me to the question(s).

 ## Quick example